Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 Entering his fifth NFL season, Reed has only reached 14 games once in the past four years.
 In just 12 games last year, he finished tied for sixth among all tight ends with six touchdowns and 10th with 686 receiving yards.

-Per John Paulsen of Sports Illustrated, Reed trails on New England Patriots star Rob Gronkowski in fantasy points per game among tight ends since 2015.
+Per John Paulsen of Sports Illustrated, Reed has trailed New England Patriots star Rob Gronkowski in standard fantasy points per game among tight ends since 2015, but no one has scored more points in points-per-reception formats over the past two seasons than the Washington tight end.

-It may not last long given how susceptible he is to injuries, but Reed is healthy and ready to take on an even bigger role in Washington's offense with DeSean Jackson and Pierre Garcon leaving as free agents in the offseason.
+Though he's susceptible to injuries, Reed is healthy and ready to take on an even bigger role in Washington's offense with DeSean Jackson and Pierre Garcon leaving as free agents in the offseason.

-Martellus Bennett continues to make his life easier.
+Martellus Bennett continues to make his own life easier.
 After catching passes from Tom Brady as a member of the New England Patriots last season, the 30-year-old will get to play with Green Bay Packers quarterback Aaron Rodgers in 2017.

-If the Packers weren't going up against a ferocious Seattle Seahawks defense in Week 1, Bennett would place much higher on the tight-end top 10.
+If the Packers weren't going up against a ferocious Seattle Seahawks defense in Week 1, Bennett would place much higher on the tight end top 10.

-One reason to stay optimistic about Bennett's ability to post solid numbers against the Seahawks is his knack for tossing off defenders trying to tackle him:
+One reason to stay optimistic about Bennett's ability to post solid numbers against the Seahawks is his knack for tossing off defenders trying to tackle him, per Nathan Jahnke of Pro Football Focus:

 Nathan Jahnke @PFF_NateJahnke